 65 Route 4 West,

 Located in Paramus' Plaza 35 strip mall near the intersection of Route 4 and Route 17, the theatre was built for the Jerry Lewis Cinemas chain, but they never operated it.
 It opened under independent management in December 1973.
-After a 1983-early-1990’s stint as a UA and as a sub-run bargain house, the theatre gained independent ownership and, in May of 1997, began billing itself as Bergen County’s only showcase for independent and foreign language films.
+After a 1983-early-1990’s stint as a UA and as a sub-run bargain house, the theatre gained independent ownership and, on July 25, 1997, began billing itself as Bergen County’s only showcase for independent and foreign language films.

 Despite the efforts of ownership, the new format didn’t succeed in holding off the multi-plex competition.
 After showcasing “The Triplets of Belleville” in late 2003 and early 2004, the theatre converted to a full-time live music venue.
 It has featured acts such as Richie Havens, Dave Mason, Mountain, and Leon Russell.

 In its exhibition configuration, seating capacity was variously reported as 314, 315, and 335.
 (Knowing the proclivity of theatre owners to inflate such numbers, the 314 count is most likely accurate.)

 Film exhibition was still possible in the facility, as evidenced by a May 2004 free preview screening of “Super Size Me”.